splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 For these coverage needs, Skyler takes the following steps to configure a schedule that meets these coverage needs:

-#. :ref:`Create a schedule for the primary coverage that includes three shifts: <ii-create-primary-schedule>'
+#. :ref:`Create a schedule for the primary coverage that includes three shifts: <ii-create-primary-schedule>`
     #.
 Create a business hours shift
     #.
 Create a shift for weeknights coverage
     #.
 Create a shift for weekends coverage